Family of American says he was freed by Taliban in swap

 The Taliban-appointed foreign minister, Amir Khan Muttaqi, also spoke at the Kabul press conference alongside Noorzai and welcomed the exchange, saying it marked the start of a “new era” in U.S.-Taliban relations.

-“This can be a new chapter between Afghanistan and the United States, this can open a new door for talks between both countries,” Muttaqi said.
+“This can be a new chapter between Afghanistan and the United States, this can open a new door for talks between both countries,” Muttaqi said at the presser.

 “This act shows us that all problems can be solved through talks and I thank both sides’ teams who worked so hard for this to happen,” he added.